Siddhi77194/Data-Analysis-Dashboard/README.md

 ## Questions (KPIs)

-- Compare the sales and orders using a single chart.
+- Compare the Sales and Orders using a single chart
-- Which month got the highest sales and orders?
+- Which month got the highest Sales and Orders?
-- Who purchased more – Men or Women?
+- Who purchased more in 2022 – Men or Women?
-- What are the different order statuses in 2022?
+- What are different Order Status in 2022?
-- List the top 10 states contributing to the sales.
+- List top 10 states contributing to the sales
-- Analyze the relation between age and gender based on number of orders.
+- Relation between Age and Gender based on number of orders
-- Which channel is contributing the maximum sales?
+- Which Channel is contributing to maximum sales?
-- Identify the highest selling category.
+- Highest Selling Category?
-- Calculate the percentage of total orders delivered.
+- Percentage of Total Orders delivered